Part I due by 11:59 p.m. on Tuesday, February 25, 2025.

 (2 points) What is the length in bytes of the record from part 5?
 Put your final answer in the box labeled length in bytes, and show your work in the box below the answer.

-(3 points) Now consider the following Movie
+(3 points) Now consider the following Person

 What would this tuple look like if we stored it in a variable-length record that begins with a header of offsets?